5 MCP Servers We Use to Run Client Outbound on Claude Code

 How Stellar Digital connects Claude Code to real business systems using MCP servers -- Supabase, Playwright, Google Sheets, Discord, and custom API integrations that run our entire GTM operation.

-MCP servers -- Model Context Protocol servers -- are external integrations that connect Claude Code to real business systems like databases, browsers, spreadsheets, and APIs.
-For a B2B agency, they are what turn Claude Code from a coding assistant into an operations platform that can actually run your GTM workflows end to end.
+MCP servers (Model Context Protocol) are external integrations that connect Claude Code to real business systems: databases, browsers, spreadsheets, APIs.
+For a B2B agency, they're what turn Claude Code from a coding assistant into an operations platform that can actually run your GTM workflows end to end.

-Here is what we use, why we use it, and what the actual workflows look like.
+Here's what we use, why we use it, and what the workflows actually look like.

-Out of the box, Claude Code is powerful for writing, editing, and running code.
+Out of the box, Claude Code is good at writing, editing, and running code.
 But running a GTM agency means operating across a dozen systems: a lead database, an email sender, enrichment APIs, a CRM, reporting tools, communication channels.
-Each handoff between systems is friction.
-Each manual export-import is a place where things break.
+Every handoff is friction.
+Every manual export-import is a place where things break.

 MCP servers close those gaps.
-When Claude Code is connected to Supabase via MCP, it does not just write a script that queries Supabase -- it can query Supabase directly, see the results in context, reason about them, and take a next action.
+When Claude Code is wired into Supabase via MCP, it doesn't just write a script that queries Supabase.
+It can query Supabase directly, see the results in context, reason about them, and take a next action.
 The intelligence and the data are in the same place at the same time.

-According to Anthropic's documentation, MCP is an open standard designed specifically to solve the "tool fragmentation" problem: the fact that AI systems need a consistent way to communicate with the external world.
-The protocol has seen rapid adoption since its release, with hundreds of community-built servers now available for common platforms.
+Per Anthropic's documentation, MCP is an open standard built to solve the "tool fragmentation" problem: AI systems need a consistent way to talk to the outside world.
+The protocol has been adopted quickly since launch, with hundreds of community-built servers now available for common platforms.

 For us, MCP servers are what made the shift from "Claude Code as a helpful assistant" to "Claude Code as an operational layer" possible.

-What it connects to: Our Supabase PostgreSQL database, which holds all client leads, campaign records, enrichment cache, and onboarding data.
-What we use it for: Reading lead status, updating records, pulling campaign metrics, checking for duplicate leads before imports, and surfacing data during reporting sessions.
-Why it matters: Before MCP, getting data into a Claude session meant manually exporting a CSV, pasting it in, and hoping Claude could parse it correctly.
+What it connects to: our Supabase PostgreSQL database.
+It holds all client leads, campaign records, enrichment cache, and onboarding data.
+What we use it for: reading lead status, updating records, pulling campaign metrics, checking for duplicates before imports, and surfacing data during reporting sessions.
+Why it matters.
+Before MCP, getting data into a Claude session meant exporting a CSV, pasting it in, and hoping Claude could parse it correctly.
 With Supabase MCP, Claude can run a query like "show me all leads for this client with status = ready" and get live results it can reason about immediately.
-No export.
-No paste.
-No staleness.A sanitized example workflow we run weekly:
+No export, no paste, no staleness.A sanitized example workflow we run weekly:

 - Claude queries

-client_leadsfor all records wherestatus = 'enriched'andscore IS NULL - It pulls each lead's company data, enrichment fields, and ICP criteria from context
+client_leadsfor records wherestatus = 'enriched'andscore IS NULL - It pulls each lead's company data, enrichment fields, and ICP criteria into context

 - It runs a scoring pass and writes scores back to the database

-- It flags any leads that look like mismatches for human review
+- It flags anything that looks like a mismatch for human review

 - It updates status to